Back on the January 28, 2010 episode of JEOPARDY!, there was a whole category devoted to THE SONGS OF BRIAN WILSON:

 $1000: “There’s a world where I can go and tell my secrets to”, it’s here

-I’ve been playing my Beach Boys and Brian Wilson albums for the past couple weeks in anticipation of Brian’s 68th birthday, which was this past Sunday.
+I’ve been playing my Beach Boys and Brian Wilson albums for the past couple of weeks in anticipation of Brian’s 68th birthday, which was this past Sunday.
 I get to Sweet Insanity, a 1991 album that Brian’s record label, Sire, rejected as uncommercial.
-Friend of mine provide me with an “unauthorized copy.”
+A friend of mine provided me with an “unauthorized copy.”
 I dunno; I like quite a few of the songs, several of which show up on later albums.

 Interestingly, the 1970 album that came to known as Sunflower, the first Beach Boys album on the Reprise label after the group left Capitol, was also initially rejected by the new company, with some of the purged pieces showing up on later collections, but others never showing up on any compilation.